 Online, the game unfortunately cannot match iRacing's competitive system, but it nevertheless offers one of the best, most beautiful and realistic gaming experiences available.
 Fortunately, there are several solutions to this, including Low Fuel Motorsport and The Sim Grid.
 One thing is for sure, ACC is highly recommended and one of the best simulation games ever made!

 The last game in this category is rFactor 2.
-The game is very popular and has a lot of potential, but unfortunately it does not live up to this.
-The game unfortunately looks a bit outdated and does not seem to be able to keep up with its main competitors.
-Despite some drawbacks, the game has been getting a lot of updates and new content for a few months now.
-As a result, the game is making some serious headway and is very interesting in terms of cars and tracks on offer.
-For instance, rFactor 2 is the official game of the British Touring Car Championship (BTCC) and Formula E championship.
-The game is hugely popular and loved in the modding community with a huge range of cars, circuits and add-ons.
+The game is very popular and has a lot of potential, but unfortunately it does not live up to that.
+The game looks outdated and does not seem to be able to keep up with its main competitors.
+Despite some drawbacks, the game has been getting a lot of updates and new content over the past few months.
+As a result, the game is on a serious rise and is very interesting in terms of the cars and tracks it offers.
+For example, rFactor 2 is the official game of the British Touring Car Championship (BTCC) and Formula E championship.
+The game is extremely popular and loved in the modding community with a huge selection of cars, circuits and add-ons.

-The popular sim is used by gamers and companies alike.
+The popular sim is used by both gamers and companies.
 Many real racing teams and drivers use rFactor 2 for their simulations and training sessions.
-And for a reason: it is a fantastic simulation game that is also wildly popular among professional esports gamers with official championships and races.
+And this is for a reason: it is a fantastic simulation game that is also wildly popular among professional esports gamers with official championships and races.

 Ready to hit the track?

-I hope this guide has got you started in the world of sim racing.
-You now know what sim racing is ánd what you need.
-What is (still) holding you back?
-Are you ready to take to the virtual track?
-I hope you are now as enthusiastic as me and the entire sim racing community.
+I hope this tutorial has helped you get started in the world of sim racing.
+You now know what sim racing is and what you need.
+What's stopping you?
+Are you ready to hit the virtual race track?
+I hope you are just as excited as I am and the entire sim racing community.

 Sim racing is pure passion and a lifelong addiction.
 Once you get into it, you can't live without it.
-Like any hobby, it is expensive.
+It is, like any hobby, expensive.
 How expensive you decide for yourself.
 My advice?
 Dare to dream and start small.
-Step by step, build your simulator into the one of your dreams and grow into the absolute (online) top of virtual racing!
+Step by step build your simulator to the one of your dreams and grow to the absolute (online) top of virtual racing!

-Are you ready to take to the track?
+Are you ready to hit the track?
 "Lights out and away they go!"
-Want to keep up to date with sim racing content, news, DIY, tutorials, reviews and more?
+Want to stay up to date with sim racing content, news, DIY, tutorials, reviews and more?
 Follow us on Instagram @simracinghub.co.uk